 - Drunk drivers in PA cause an average of 1.2 deaths and 23 injuries every day

-- 32 alcohol related traffic accidents occur per day in Pennsylvania
+- 32 alcohol-related traffic accidents occur per day in Pennsylvania

-- 33 percent of all traffic fatalities in PA are alcohol related
+- 33 percent of all traffic fatalities in PA are alcohol-related

 Pennsylvania DUI Defense Attorneys in Erie, Edinboro and Warren PA

-The Travis Law Firm has a long reputation of fighting for the rights of those facing DUI charges.
-From our offices in Erie, Edinboro and Warren PA, we have defended the freedom of hundreds of clients suspected of DUI.
+The Travis Law Firm has a long reputation for fighting for the rights of those facing DUI charges.
+From our offices in Erie, Edinboro, and Warren PA, we have defended the freedom of hundreds of clients suspected of DUI.
 We know how important it is to have accurate data in any DUI case.
 If you are charged with a DUI, you owe it to yourself to protect your rights by speaking directly to a PA DUI Attorney at The Travis Law Firm.
 Our DUI Attorneys offer a confidential free case evaluation to get started right away.